sigsum/sigsum/archive/2025-09-12-sketch-compiled-policy.md

  * `>=K`: Pop one value.
 Push 1 if that value is >= `K`, otherwise push 0.
 Encoding: `0b10kkkkkk`.

+To allow larger immediates, also define a prefix instruction `0b11pppppp`, with additinional high bits of an immediate value.
+E.g., `X?` with `X = 43981 = 0b1010 101111 001101` would be represented as the three bytes `0b11001010 0b11101111 0b01001101`, and similarly for `>=K` with large `K`.
+Unnecessary leading zeros are not allowed, i.e., a prefix sequence must not start with `0b11000000`.

+A constrained implementation that supports at most 64 witnesses and groups need not support the prefix instruction.

 In a valid program, the last instruction must not be `ADD`.
 I think it should be possible to check all program validity conditions without feeding the machine any actual input, since it has such low